 Warm and creamy, Roasted Butternut Squash Soup is comfort in a bowl.
 Rich oven-roasted squash, apples and onions are the base for this easy fall soup – so elegant when served in pumpkin bowls!

 Oh, for the love of squash!
-Who knew that this humble, weird shaped veggie could be so darn delicious!
-I will tell you folks, the secret to tasty squash for this soup is in the oven-roasting.
+Who knew that this humble, weird shaped veggie could be so delicious!
+The secret to incredibly tasty squash soup is the oven-roasting.
 It is so tasty that as a precaution to my nibbling all of the roasted squash while cooling, I buy an extra one to roast (with extra butter of course) to eat on the side while I am making the soup.
 I mean, who can fault a girl for wanting extra squash??

 This is what you will need to make this luscious soup –